Unity-Technologies/MeshSyncDCCPlugins/Docs/en/SetupDCC.md

 Based on the version of [Maya](https://www.autodesk.com/products/maya/overview), set the following environment variable:
 * `MAYA_SDK_<MAYA_VERSION>` :
-  where the [SDK/devkit](https://www.autodesk.com/developer-network/platform-technologies/maya) is installed.
+  where the [SDK or devkit](https://www.autodesk.com/developer-network/platform-technologies/maya) is installed.

 For example in MacOS:
 ```